iqtree/iqtree.github.io/doc/Frequently-Asked-Questions.md

 The development team will get back to you and may ask for the full `.log` file and input data files for debugging purpose, if necessary.
 In such case please **only send your data files directly to the developers for confidential reason**!
 Keep in mind that everyone can see all emails sent to the group!

-For other feedback and feature request, please post a topic to the [IQ-TREE Google group](https://groups.google.com/d/forum/iqtree).
-We welcome all suggestions to further improve IQ-TREE!
-For feature request, please also explain why you think such a new feature would be useful or how can it help for your work.

 How do I interpret ultrafast bootstrap (UFBoot) support values?